kristovatlas/osx-config-check/README.md

 python app.py
 ```

-This will take you through a series of interactive steps that checks your machine's configuration, and offers to fix mixconfigurations for you.
+This will take you through a series of interactive steps that checks your machine's configuration, and offers to fix misconfigurations for you.

 Intermediate users and advanced users can also invoke various command-line arguments:
 ```